johnthepink/blossom_api/README.md

   access_token: 'xxx'
 )

-my_project.create_card 'New feature', 'Description of the feature'
+card = my_project.create_card 'New feature', 'Description of the feature' my_project.update_card card, 'Actually this feature', 'does this thing'
 ```

 More features to come...